 There is hard proof that segmenting your audience and personalizing your outreach has immense outcomes.

-So it’s time to adopt a more targeted prospecting approach.
+So it’s time to throw away your spray and pray methods and adopt a more targeted prospecting approach.

 How to Adopt a More Targeted Prospecting Approach